Nynxz/MonkaScreep/README.md

 ## Usage

 1. edit your `src`
-2. `grunt` flattens and upload's your code and stuff. 🤷‍♀️
+2. `grunt` in console flattens and upload's your code and stuff. 🤷‍♀️